 The School Leadership Team consists of the following individuals:

-- PA President or Co-President - Michelle Kelly
+PA President or Co-President - Ayishah Irvin as delegate of Laura Blake

-- Four parents - Jennifer Silverman, Laurie Kindred, Shavon Glover, Kim Kefgin
+Four parents - Laurie Kindred, Shavon Glover, Saralinda Lügohart, Achisimach Yisrael

 Lunch / Recess Assistant(s)

 Lunch and recess assistants help students with condiments, utensils and serving.
-Lunch and recess assistants encourage students to follow school cafeteria rules; circulate throughout the cafeteria to assist students; monitor bathroom usage during lunch/recess; assist staff with other activities as needed and indicated by school staff members.
+Lunch and recess assistants encourage students to follow school cafeteria rules, circulate throughout the cafeteria to assist students, monitor bathroom usage during lunch/recess, and assist staff with other activities as needed and indicated by school staff members.
 There is parent sign up sheet for lunch assistance.
 Parents will be able to select a specific area to assist to ensure that there is an equal distribution of adults to support our students during this time.

 Field Trip Chaperone(s)